 Tests can also throw the XCTSkip struct directly.
 This is convenient in combination with guard, as shown here with an availability check for iOS 13.4.

 So to wrap up, some tests, particularly integration tests, may be unable to execute under certain conditions.
 You can use XCTSkip to respond to those conditions in a way that most accurately models the outcome of the test run.
 This, in turn, ensures clearer overall results, particularly when your test suites execute in continuous integration systems.
+Thanks for watching.